groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/excel-to-word.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-EXCEL"
+        - icon: "far fa-file-excel"
           title: " About EXCEL File Format"
           content: |
             A spreadsheet file contains data in the form of rows and columns.
 You can open, view and edit such files using spreadsheet software applications such as Microsoft Excel that is now available for both Windows and MacOS operating system.
 Similarly, Google sheets is a free online spreadsheet creating and editing tool that works from any web browser.
-A spreadsheet file can be saved in several different file formats, each having a different file extension for unique representation.
-Data is stored in cells either in plain form such as text string, numbers, date, currency, etc. or as formulas that change a cell’s value when referenced cell values change.
-Common spreadsheet file extensions and their file formats include XLSX (Microsoft Excel Open XML Spreadsheet), ODS (OpenDocument Spreadsheet) and XLS (Microsoft Excel Binary File Format).

           link: "https://docs.fileformat.com/spreadsheet/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About WORD File Format"
           content: |
             A word processing file contains user information in plain text or rich text format.
 A plain text file format contains unformatted text and no font or page settings etc. can be applied.
 In contrast, a rich text file format allows formatting options such as setting fonts type, styles (bold, italic, underline, etc.), page margins, headings, bullets and numbers, and several other formatting features.
-The use of plain text files have reduced significantly with passage of time as there are more powerful computers and programs available to offer rich text files processing.
-Microsoft Word for Windows, Mac, iOS and Android is a powerful word processor that can open, read and edit such document file formats in addition to other text editors.
-Common plain text file extensions and associated file formats include TXT, CSV, while file extensions for rich text documents include DOCX, DOC and RTF.

           link: "https://docs.fileformat.com/word-processing/"